 5,000,000 files in a single directory

-1,000 total ACLs per endpoint
+1,000 total ACLs per shared endpoint or guest collection

 The above limits are set based on our experience to-date and should accommodate the needs of most transfer users.
 If you have requirements that are likely to exceed these limits, please contact us to discuss.

 By default, the MyProxy service that ships with Globus Connect Server is configured to grant credentials with a maximum lifetime of 7 days.
-However, there are many endpoints that are configured to use values other than this default, and so such endpoints may have a maximum credential lifetime that is more or less than 7 days.
+However, there are many GCSv4 endpoints that are configured to use values other than this default, and so such endpoints may have a maximum credential lifetime that is more or less than 7 days.
 For example, CILogon identity providers will typically grant credentials that have a maximum life time of 10 days.

---myproxy-lifetime option, or in the web interface by clicking on the "advanced" link on the web page when prompted to authenticate to the endpoint.
+It is not possible for an end user to be issued credentials that will last longer than the maximum credential lifetime for which an identity provider is configured.
+When authenticating on a GCSv4 endpoint that uses a MyProxy identity provider, you can specify the lifetime of the credential you are requesting.
+You can do this on the Globus command line interface by using the globus endpoint activate command with the --proxy-lifetime option, or in the web interface by clicking on the "advanced" link on the web page when prompted to authenticate to the GCSv4 endpoint.
 However, no matter what credential lifetime you request, you will never be issued a credential that is longer than the maximum credential lifetime than the MyProxy server is configured to issue.
-When activating on endpoints that use a CILogon identity provider there is no way to request a specific credential lifetime.
+When activating on GCSv4 endpoints that use a CILogon identity provider there is no way to request a specific credential lifetime.
 Rather, you will simply be issued a credential with the default lifetime that the identity provider is configured to issue - typically 10 days.

 The security and privacy of identified data is regulated by a variety of mechanisms, such as the Health Insurance Portability and Accountability Act (HIPAA), state privacy laws, Institutional Review Board (IRB) requirements, National Institutes of Health (NIH) security best practices, and institutional policies, depending on the nature of the identified data and how the data are used, for example, research versus health care use.
 The suitability of Globus for managing sensitive data varies on a case by case basis, as determined by the organization charged with protecting the data, after consideration of a number of factors, including an analysis of risk and applicable regulatory laws and policies.
-We do not currently have the capacity to act as a Business Associate of a Covered Entity, however, we seek partners interested in working with us towards a common goal of a Business Associate Agreement.
+Please contact us if you would like to use Globus to manage sensitive data of any type.
+We are happy to help you determine if Globus can meet your needs for sensitive data management.

 Files managed by Globus never reside on Globus infrastructure.
 Files are located on storage resources that are provided and controlled by system owners and administrators, who also implement the file access control policies and permissions used by Globus.
 Files do not transiently reside on, or pass through, Globus infrastructure during transfer.
 Files are transferred through a channel that is established directly between Globus endpoints on the source and destination storage systems, and the Globus service does not have access to this channel.
 Globus does access file metadata, such as filename and size, for the purposes of monitoring transfer progress, security, and integrity.

 The "Effective Transfer Rate" included in e-mail notifications and reported by the details command is the ratio of number of bits transferred to the *total time taken to complete the transfer request*.
 The total time is calculated from the time the transfer request is submitted to Globus to the time the transfer is completed.
-It includes retry time, downtime on the endpoints, time that the transfer is paused for credential renewal, and time for checksum calculations.
+It includes retry time, downtime on the Globus endpoints, time that the transfer is paused for credential renewal, and time for checksum calculations.
 Hence, the Effective Transfer Rate indicates the time taken for reliable file transfer and should not be interpreted as raw bandwidth or throughput information.

-For example, if your credentials on either endpoint expire and it takes you a few hours to renew them, that idle time is included in the transfer rate calculation and can result in relatively low Effective Transfer Rates even though the actual end-to-end throughput on the network is relatively high.
+For example, if your credentials on a GCSv4 endpoint expire and it takes you a few hours to renew them, that idle time is included in the transfer rate calculation and can result in relatively low Effective Transfer Rates even though the actual end-to-end throughput on the network is relatively high.

 It is also worth noting that Globus allows each user to have up to three simultaneous transfers in progress, with additional transfers queued.
 If you submit more than three simultaneous transfer requests, the additional requests are queued while the three active requests are completed, and this queue time is also included in the Effective Transfer Rate calculation for those requests.

 Globus does not preserve file permissions when performing a transfer.
-When you transfer files with Globus, their permissions are determined entirely by the destination endpoint’s configuration.
-There are still ways that you can control the permissions of the files created by Globus, on a destination endpoint, but they do not operate on information about the original file permissions.
+When you transfer files with Globus, their permissions are determined entirely by the destination Globus endpoint’s configuration.
+There are still ways that you can control the permissions of the files created by Globus, on a destination Globus endpoint, but they do not operate on information about the original file permissions.